 When it comes to tattooing, you might think it’s all about the art but there are quite a few steps that need to be taken first.
 If you’re not too keen on the daily grind of a 9-to-5 job, becoming a tattoo artist can be a satisfying, lucrative and energizing job choice.

 The demand for tattoo artists is higher than ever because more and more people are choosing tattooing for their professional careers.
 Tattooing has become more widely accepted today than it was several decades ago.
 So if you’re choice is final, the timing is in your favor as well.

-The truth is that you have to be a tattoo shop owner, which takes many years of experience and you have to be really, really good to make the kind of money.
-But it will take a long time to get to this level.
-The first few years will be a financial struggle as you solidify yourself and make yourself known and available to your potential clients.
+The truth is that you need to be a tattoo shop owner, which takes many years of experience and you have to be exceptional at your art to earn that kind of money.
+It will take a long time to get to this level.
+The first few years will be a financial struggle as you solidify yourself and make yourself known and available to clients.

-The fact is, tattoo artists are considered self-employed.
-Regardless of if you do or do not work for someone else, you will be considered as a freelance contractor.
-You will be responsible for budgeting the money for your own taxes each year as well.
+Tattoo artists are considered self-employed or independent contractors.
+Regardless of if you do or do not work for someone else, you will be responsible for budgeting the money for your own taxes each year as well.
 This includes the half of your social security that your employer would normally pay.

 Self-employed also mean that there is no hourly wage.
 Most artists get paid on commission or a percentage of whatever the tattoo artist charges for the tattoo is given to the business where they work.
 A standard rate is that the artist gets to keep about 50%, but it varies depending on the shop.